saravanabalagi/super_mario_stitching/README.md

 ![Stitched Image](images/cover2.png)

 Next Steps:
+* Use cross-correlation of intersection of previous frame and current frame to measure loss
+* Observe pixels over time and choose the pixel value that appears the most (This will get rid of Goombas and Koopas when building maps)

+Future Work:
 * Build a predictive model for Mario's movement
 * Implement baby 2D SLAM for Super Mario